 - Stir Fry: Heat 1-2 tablespoon oil in a 12 inch, nonstick skillet, over high heat.
 Add the half chicken, spreading it out in a single layer, and brown, about 30 seconds, on each side.
 Remove to a plate.
 Repeat with remaining chicken, adding more oil to the skillet as needed.

 - Drain all but 1 tablespoon oil from the pan.
 Add the ginger and garlic and cook until fragrant, about 30 seconds.
-Add the carrots and cook, stirring frequently, until they begin to soften about 1 minutes.
+Add the carrots and cook, stirring frequently, until they begin to soften about 1 minute.
 Add 1 cup green onion and cook another 30 seconds.
 Add the sauce and bring to a boil.
-Cook until sauce thicken, about 1 minute.
+Cook until sauce thickens, about 1 minute.
 Add chicken back to skillet and continue to cook until heated through.
 Garnish with remaining 1/2 cup green onions and sesame seeds.
 Serve over cooked white rice.

 More Chicken Recipes!